Unity-Technologies/furioos-sdk-js/README.md

     <b>getServerMetadata(function(metadata) {}, function(error) {})</b>
     <p>
       Call this function to get unique VM informations.
-      This function return metadata only when a session is running.
+      This function returns metadata only if a session is running.
     </p>
   </summary>